Startup Definitions

 Advertising to Sales RatioMeasures advertising effectiveness by comparing ad spend to sales increase.

-AdvisorAn experienced entrepreneur who provides guidance and support, most often through compensation and equity, to help founders grow their businesses.
+AdvisorAn experienced entrepreneur who provides guidance and support, most often through compensation and equity.

 Advisor AgreementA document outlining an advisor's commitment to a company, sometimes granting equity.